SFI Summit Virtual Posters

 - Please include a text description summary of your poster, no longer than 200 words

 - Video files must be saved in MP4 format and sent via a download link.

 - It must be no longer than five minutes in total duration.

-- Please watch your video back before you send it, to ensure the audio and visual quality is good.
+- Please watch your video back before submission, to ensure the audio and visual quality is good.

 - Video submissions that do not adhere to the above rules will not be accepted.

 - Please include your name and Institution for your exhibition profile.
-Note that other event delegates may wish to contact you for networking from the delegate list, to discuss your research, if you have opted in for networking.
+Please ensure you opt in for networking, if you are happy for other delegates to contact you to discuss your research.

 - Please share a download link to your document presentation file in the submission form below using e.g. Dropbox or WeTransfer.

 - Please use clear, concise language for your poster presentation, which should be in English.